Macaroni and cheese: Prepared and packaged mixes

-Packaged macaroni and cheese are available in frozen form or as boxed ingredients for simplified preparation.
+Packaged macaroni and cheese are now available in frozen form or as boxed ingredients for simplified preparation.
 Boston Market, Michelina's, Kraft Foods, Cracker Barrel, and Stouffer's are some of the more recognizable brands of prepared and frozen macaroni and cheese available in the United States.
+Macaroni and Cheese is also available canned and in microwavable containers.
 "Macaroni and cheese loaf", a deli meat which contains both macaroni and processed cheese bits, can be found in some stores.
+A variety of packaged mixes that are prepared in a sauce pan on the stove or in a microwave oven are available.
+Some different products on the market use this basic formulation with minor variations in ingredients.